 Investigator/ Infectious Disease Division

 Dr. Endy is active in the development and management of research programs that are product-oriented towards developing vaccines, and diagnostics that meet FDA regulatory requirements.
 He is an NIH-funded researcher, conducting studies on dengue in Thailand.
-In addition, Dr. Endy is an active reviewer for peer reviewed journals, a subject matter expert on dengue and dengue vaccine development for industry partners, and has published over 120 manuscripts and book chapters.
+In addition, Dr. Endy is also an active reviewer for peer reviewed journals, a subject matter expert on dengue and dengue vaccine development for industry partners, and has published over 120 manuscripts and book chapters.